Marceillo/shark-run/README.md

 - I came up with a kayaker being chased by a shark as kayaking is a hobby of mine and I love the ocean including sharks.
 - So once the idea was hatched searched words for the dictionary and images for the helper file.
 - Then once most of the rough ideas were there I needed a tool to structure things this is why I used a flow chart.
+- Programming in Python was really nice and had a natural feeling to it the love-sanwidtches were enouph to help with my code.
+- I generally wrote one function then tested it and fixed or added code to this function before moving to the next function.
+- All the preparation before helped starting to code really helped me in the writing the code.

 ### Flow chart